lupyuen/nuttx-ox64/README.md

 _We need to handle TWO UART Ports on Ox64?_

 Yeah don't confuse the 2 UART Ports on Ox64!
-Let's give the UART Ports distinctive names...
+Let's give the UART Ports distinctive names [(like Migi & Dali)](https://en.wikipedia.org/wiki/Migi_%26_Dali)...

 1.  __Ox64 Flashing UART__: Used for Flashing Ox64